Unlocking the Mystery: Finding the Number When 55% Equals 22

 - Weighted Averages: Calculating an average where different values have different weights or importance.

 - Successive Percentages: Applying multiple percentage changes in a sequence.
-For instance, understanding how multiple discounts affect the final price of an item.
+Take this: understanding how multiple discounts affect the final price of an item.

 - Reverse Percentage Problems: These involve working backward to find an original value after a percentage increase or decrease has been applied.